deliprofesor/Health-Status-and-Heart-Attack-Risk-EDA-Regression-and-Hypothesis-Testing-Analysis/README.md

 - **Ridge Regression** emerged as the best predictive model, offering:
 - **Lowest Error Rates:** Demonstrated superior accuracy in predictions.
 - **Generalization:** Effectively captured relationships in the dataset.

+## Conclusions

+- **BMI, smoking, and alcohol consumption are significant predictors of heart attack risk.**
+- **Ridge Regression is a reliable model for risk prediction and healthcare decision-making.**